Nutrition in organisms is extraordinary complex, which is why it isn’t regulated solely by hedonic desire.

 Over-Nutrition Cause a Eco-Biological Problem Rather Than a Direct Biochemical Problem

 Matching nutrient-ingestion with the needs of the body while also succeeding to seize opportunities for growth and reproduction are the fundamental goals of all organisms, and inter-and intra-species competition for these goals are also what maintains all of biology.
 Since growth and reproduction requires the accumulation of a nutrient-surplus by individual organisms, their continued existence depend on them being able to create and cope with scenarios of abundance, both behaviourally and physiologically.
 It is something that natural selection has wrestled with for aeons and has for now resulted in our present physiology for regulating nutrient ingestion and absorption.
 Overconsumption do present major problems to the individual, however their mechanisms and effects are better predicted by applying principles of ecology rather than toxicology.
 Hypothetically, in both small- and large-scale ecological scenarios if one or a few organism grew powerful enough to seize control of all others and then used them as nutrients to enable their own reproduction, biodiversity would disappear and life would fall apart.
 The reason why this scenario hasn’t occurred (yet..) is because of one simple fact: it’s easy to rob someone who holds more than he can carry.
 So luckily at the right time in evolution emerged the practice of parasitism, which balances out the ecological playing-field such as that if one organism accumulates too much, someone els could just come in and skim of the excess and hence get a competitive advantage.
 In this way, too much success breeds parasites.
-This was discussed int the Model-chapter as the ecological function of parasitism.

 “There is a problem that comes with a life characterised by abundance, but it only becomes visible when we look at the situation through an ecological lens.
 When an organism manages to acquire valuable resources at a rate that exceeds its immediate need and capacity for efficient storage, they become increasingly attractive targets for parasites, wether it be large ones such as foxes and squirrels, or microscopic ones such as bacteria and fungi.”

 The act of eating something is not like charging your phone-battery, it is an interaction with other living organisms and as I’ve argued for in the Model-chapter of this book, I believe that disease in general can be said to be phenotypic expressions of one-sided (parasitic) ecological interactions, with most cases occurring between a host-organism and its commensal microbes, at least in the context of modern human life.
-As will be outlined in the next section, when the will of other organisms is included in dietetical equations, the relationship between over-eating and metabolic disease becomes to complicated to be explained by a direct nutri-toxic effect.
+As will be outlined in the next section, when the will of other organisms is included in dietetical equations, the relationship between over-eating and metabolic disease becomes too complicated to be explained by a direct nutri-toxic effect.
 Also, if other ecological players such as microbes are indeed the causal link between over-eating and disease, then it could mean that processes related to nutrient ingestion and absorption are not unanimously controlled by the host, and might be influenced by other organisms, further complicating the subject on pre- and postprandial regulation of nutrient absorption that have been discussed in this section.

 If the theories put forward here are correct, then this puts the causal mechanism of metabolic disease more within the realm of ecology and biology rather that pure biochemistry and toxicology, and perhaps there we can make sense of how the body handles states of over-nutrition..